CSPB-3308/Travel-Recommender/README.md

 #### Customers will be able to select cities they would like to travel to and learn a plethora of information.
 What restaurants are good.
 Best attractions.
 Cheapest flights.
 Hometown music.

 # Motivation
-#### We are excited to not only improve our coding / web / app-building skills, but also to get our of quarantine and lockdown and enable people to see the world again!
+#### We are excited to not only improve our coding / web / app-building skills, but also to get out of quarantine and lockdown and enable people to see the world again!

 # Risks
 #### Getting all of the appropriate data collected.
 Knowledge gaps may exist within the team in terms of the languages the project will be coded in, databases, and web scraping.